How do we get better if we have to constantly prove we’re in pain? And does that constant need to prove we’re in pain prevent us from getting better?

 It’s difficult to get better and move on when you have to constantly prove that you’re in pain in order to receive care or understanding.

-It’s difficult to get better and move on when just trying to live a meaningful life in the presence of pain can be used against you to deny treatment or downplay or outright dismiss your condition.
+It’s difficult to get better and move on when just trying to live a meaningful life in the presence of pain can be used against you to downplay or dismiss your condition, or deny you treatment.

 It’s difficult to get better and move on when the focus is on your secondary gains and not your primary losses.

-I mentioned in the shame post one of the interactions that contributed to my own downward spiral: being accused of malingering.
+As I mentioned in my shame post, one of the interactions that contributed to my own downward spiral was being accused of malingering by someone I had trusted and who I had considered a friend.

 One of the ‘proofs’ laid against me was Facebook.
-Another was a work party I attended for an hour.
+Another was a work party I attended for less than an hour.

-It’s problem too many people in pain face.
+It’s a problem too many people in pain face.
 Any effort to have some semblance of a life, to find some joy, some relief from the pain, worry and stress, to find some light and laughter, is too often used by others as proof that we’re fine.
+That we’re faking it.
+That we’re not really in pain.

 A tale of two stories

-At the party she blocked people from coming anywhere near my post-surgical hip.
-I was guarded, wary and tired but smiled and laughed and tried to ignore the pain.
+- At the party she blocked people from coming anywhere near my post-surgical hip.
+I was guarded, wary and tired, but smiled and laughed and tried my damnedest to ignore the pain.
 I put on a happy face, a hopeful air.

-Only he saw my agony, my tears, my frustration.
-Only he saw my pain, unbearable in the days to follow.
-Only he saw the darkness.
+Only my husband saw my agony, my tears, my frustration, my hopelessness, my fear.
+Only he saw my pain, which was unbearable in the days to follow.
+Days I don’t remember for the pain.
+Only he saw my darkness.

 Trying to live, and sharing that life, can backfire for folks with pain

-Who’d want to hear that my pain was through the roof and I couldn’t think about anything else and couldn’t function?
-Or that I incessantly worried about my uncertain future, our uncertain future, that I worried we might lose the house or our marriage?
-Or that I couldn’t make the simplest of decisions, they seemed so monumental, and that I worried about my cognitive capacity and often felt I was losing my grip on reality?
+Who’d want to hear that my pain was through the roof and I couldn’t think about anything else?
+Who would want to know that some days I couldn’t function at all?
+Or that I incessantly worried about my uncertain future, our uncertain future.
+That I worried we might lose our house, or our marriage?
+Who would want to know that I couldn’t make the simplest of decisions, the smallest of decisions that seemed so monumental?
+Or that I worried about my cognitive capacity and often felt I was losing my grip on reality?

 Who’d want to know my fears, my anxiety, my pain?